 Many legal teams wait until this step to reach out for legal eDiscovery help.
-However, now instead of having small, relevant subsets of data, legal teams are forced to send along all information for review.
+However, now instead of having small, relevant subsets of data, legal teams are forced to send along with all information for review.
 That is why review is often the most expensive and time-consuming phase of litigation.
-By working with a legal eDiscovery team from the beginning, you can reduce over all costs and streamline your case preparation.
+By working with a legal eDiscovery team from the beginning, you can reduce overall costs and streamline your case preparation.

 Precise: the Legal eDiscovery Experts